-- Routine monitoring, inspection and maintenance will continue as in the past.
-The plant will operate in a semi-automatic and unattended mode. - 20.
-Originally, CVPSC proposed a minimum bypass flow release of 17 cfs year round.
-The applicant now proposes to maintain a bypass flow of 32 cfs during the brown trout spawning/incubation period of October 1 through May 1 and a continuous release of 17 cfs the remainder of the year. (applicant's response to FERC AIR No. 3) The applicant would provide the 32 cfs by adjusting the project headwater sensors to spill 4.0 inches of water over the shorter right (south) spillway (crest elevation of 538.9 feet), and spill 2.7 inches to provide the 17 cfs.
-The one foot of flashboards across this spillway section would be removed and no longer used.
-Corresponding targeted minimum headwater elevations would be 539.2 feet and 539.1 feet.
-(AIR No. 14)

-The flow sensor will automatically and continually adjust the two generator loads so that the spillage is prerequisite to generation.
-When river flows diminish, the level sensors will reduce load on one unit slowly to keep the required amount of water spilling over the south spillway.
-As the flow continues to diminish, the flow sensors will remove a unit from the line.
-A similar sequencing operation will happen with the second unit to a point when all water will spill over the dam crest.

-- 21. The project automation (SCADA) system has an accuracy of ± 1.0 inch.
-To provide the applicant's targeted minimum headwater elevations, the SCADA system would have to be set to a fixed level 5.0 inches to provide the 32 cfs and 3.7 to provide the 17 cfs over the south spillway.
-The two-inch range on the SCADA system will create a variable bypass flow condition above these minimums. - 22.
-Periodic storm events require the lowering of the six foot flashboards to protect against upstream flooding.
-During the winter, ice movement causes the panels to collapse; this occurs twice on the average during this period.
-The flashboards are normally maintained in place during January and February.
-The applicant breaks ice loose in February in preparation for the intentional lowering during spring runoff.
-According to the license application, anywhere from 8 to all 48 panels are lowered two or three times each March and April, and perhaps once in May.
-The applicant's response to FERC AIR No. 12 indicates that the boards are lowered for three weeks during the March - April period.
-Seldom are the boards manipulated from June through December.

-- 23. Boards are typically reset when the water recedes to a 2 to 4 foot crest over the downed boards.
-In order to refill the impoundment, the applicant proposes to cut back the plant discharge to about half of capacity, or 350 cfs.
-Some water would continue to spill over the crest while the flashboards are propped.
-However, no provision is made for maintaining the proposed bypass flow during flashboard replacement. - 24.
-A release of 350 cfs (0.85 csm) is well above the summer aquatic base flow of 0.5 csm prescribed by the U.S. Fish and Wildlife Service Flow Recommendation Policy for the New England Area (USF&WS Flow Policy) and the Agency of Natural Resources Interim Procedure for Determining Acceptable Minimum Stream Flows, July 1993 (Agency Flow Procedure).
+- 18. The applicant proposes to maintain a bypass flow of 13 cfs.
+(Response to AIR No. 3 and pers. com. with John Mullen, February 9, 1994) To provide this flow, the applicant intends to adjust the project headwater sensors so that about 1.0 inch of water will spill at all times over the flashboards.
+The targeted minimum headwater elevation would be 605.08 feet.
+(AIR No. 9) The flow sensor will automatically and continually adjust the generator load so that the spillage is prerequisite to generation.
+As river flows diminish, the flow sensors will reduce generation slowly to keep the required amount of water spilling over the flashboards.
+As the flow continues to diminish, the flow sensors will remove the unit from the line and all water will spill over the dam. - 19.
+The project automation (SCADA) system has an accuracy of $\pm$ 1.0 inch.
+To provide the applicant's targeted minimum headwater elevation, the SCADA system would have to be set to a level of 2.0 inches above the top of the flashboards, providing a spillage range of 1.0 inch to 3.0 inches.
+This would result in a variable bypass flow of about 7.5 cfs to 38 cfs, plus leakage. - 20.
+To allow workers access for the reinstallation or repair of flashboards, the impoundment is drawn just below the crest using the plant turbine.
+When the work is complete, the plant discharge is reduced to refill the impoundment; the applicant proposes to release about half of inflows, or 100 cfs, downstream during the refill period of about four hours.
+In cases when the inflows are substantially less than 200 cfs, the refill time would become more extended. - 21.
+A release of 100 cfs (0.42 csm) is less than the summer aquatic base flow of 0.5 csm and the spring aquatic base flow of 4.0 csm prescribed by the U.S. Fish and Wildlife Service Flow

+Recommendation Policy for the New England Area (USF&WS Flow Policy) and the Agency of Natural Resources Interim

+Procedure for Determining Acceptable Minimum Stream Flows, July 1993 (Agency Flow Procedure).
 Brook, brown and rainbow trout may spawn in the mainstem of the Passumpsic River below the project.
-The USF&WS Flow Policy and the Agency Flow Procedure prescribe 1.0 csm for the fall/winter period and 4.0 csm for the spring period to protect spawning and incubation. - 25.
-The project will not be cycled for audits nor for emergency energy demands.
+The USF&WS Flow Policy and the Agency Flow Procedure prescribe 1.0 csm for the fall/winter period and 4.0 csm for the spring period to protect spawning and incubation.

+- 22. The applicant has not proposed a method for maintaining bypass flows during flashboard replacement. - 23.
+The project will not be cycled for audits nor for local emergency energy demands.